pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 - In the installer section of the Helm chart, update the following:
   - Update the tagging details, including the version and date of your Pega-provided `platform/installer` Docker image, that you downloaded to support your patch.
   - Specify an `out-of-place` upgrade to apply a patch using the zero-downtime patch process.
-  - Specify a temporary rules schema name that the process creates in your existing database to support the patch process within the quotes.
+  - Specify a new rules schema name that the process creates in your existing database to support the patch process within the quotes.

 You can leave the existing customized parameters as is; the patch process will use the remaining existing settings in your deployment.